ascavin/PI2C/README.md

 - *Second, Ai push the marbles ! :* the Ai try to push the marble near the boarderline of the board, from the center to the second crown and form the second crown to the last crown(boarderline)

-- *Thirdly, Ai attack ! :* The Ai try to push out the opponent marbles as soon as possible even if there is other moves available
+- *Thirdly, Ai attack ! :* The Ai try to push out opponents marbles as soon as possible even if there is other available moves

-- *Thourthly, Ai defend ! :* if a allie marble is on the boarderline in alignment with opponents marbles, The Ai try to evade the marble
+- *Thourthly, Ai defend ! :* if a allie marble is on the boarderline in alignment with opponents marbles, The Ai try to break the line firstly (if it's possible) or otherwise,the Ai evade the marble

 ## **4. How to run a Ai game :**